Robert-Ousch/dasciproject-ws25_26-group15/README.md

 # Read Me

+## Rain, timing or home advantage?
+What Influences goals and victories in the bundesliga.

 ### Introduction
 This project is about the 1.
 Bundesliga of football in Germany.
 This project discusses different influences on the number of goals or the victories of the teams, e.g. scored goals, the timeline of the match, the rainfall, the venue or the location at home vs. away.